-If you go back to the days when Windows XP was the latest operating system to have running on your computer you might remember it almost needing a certificate three in Information technology just to do things like resetting a computer and backing up the data.
+If you go back to the days when Windows XP was the latest operating system to have running on your computer you might remember it almost needing a certificate three in Information Technology just to do things like resetting a computer and backing up the data.
 Thankfully, those with certificate three’s in IT now focus on doing more challenging things, and nothing is stopping an ordinary human being from doing jobs like resetting the Windows 10 operating system.

 Microsoft is to thank for that.
 We have seen great changes to the way the operating systems are laid out, and Windows 10 is the easiest operating system I have ever used.
 Everything is intelligently laid out; the only problem is getting to know how to do it at least once so you can remember how it is done a second time in the future if you ever need to do it again.

 The following guide teaches you everything you need to reset the Windows 10 operating system so you can return it to the default settings that it had.
-The guide allows you to choose between keeping the files that are already on the computer, so you do longer have to worry by about a backup or completely remove everything and have the operating system the same way it was when you first opened it out of the box and set it up for the first time.
+The guide allows you to choose between keeping the files that are already on the computer, so you no longer have to worry about a backup or completely removing everything and have the operating system the same way it was when you first opened it out of the box and set it up for the first time.
 Everyone’s situation is different, but just remember that if you do choose to reset the Windows 10 OS and not save the data, then there is no way of getting it back later.

 Resetting the Windows 10 PC without losing your personal data

 Click on the Windows menu in the bottom left corner and then click on the “Settings” icon from the left side pane.